The education of Ali Khamenei: a political biography of Iran’s Supreme Leader

 Khamenei survived Ahmadinejad’s challenge over the next two years less due to his own prestige, and more because Ahmadinejad’s effort threatened the entire structure of the system, yet was waged on the basis of no principle greater than Ahmadinejad’s own ambition.
 Ahmadinejad failed to forge an alliance with dissident Reformists, while his aggressive efforts to take control of the oil industry and the patronage it controlled threatened entrenched interests.

 Yet in surviving Khamenei found himself increasingly isolated.
-His power had always depended on playing one faction against another; June 2009 and the suppression of the Green Movement had denied him the use of the Reformists, and Ahmadinejad in opposition.
-Khamenei found himself relient therefore on an ever smaller circle.
-While he eventually broke the power of Ahmadinejad,it came at the cost violating the cardinal rule of his position; Khamenei allowed a single political bloc to take control of the key institutions of the state.
-This bloc centered around the Larijiani brothers, Ali who serves as Speaker of the Majlis, and Sadeigh, who was became head of the Judiciary in 2009.
+His power had always depended on playing one faction against another; June 2009 and the suppression of the Green Movement had denied him the use of the Reformists, and with Ahmadinejad in opposition.
+Khamenei found himself reliant therefore on an ever smaller circle.
+While he eventually broke the power of Ahmadinejad, it came at the cost violating the cardinal rule of his position; Khamenei allowed a single political bloc to take control of the key institutions of the state.
+This bloc centered around the Larijani brothers, Ali who serves as Speaker of the Majlis, and Sadeigh, who became head of the Judiciary in 2009.

 What does it mean for 2013?

-Despite running for President in 2005, Ali Larijaini chose to forgo a campaign this year, in favor of supporting his protégé, Saaed Jalili.
+Despite running for President in 2005, Ali Larijani chose to forgo a campaign this year, in favor of supporting his protégé, Saaed Jalili.
 There may be more calculation in this decision than humility.
-Every President since 1989 has found himself in conflict with the Supreme Leader, a conflict that cannot be one given ihe tendency of the Majlis and Judiciary to guard their prerogatives regarding power jealously, and to therefore side with the leader.
+Every President since 1989 has found himself in conflict with the Supreme Leader, a conflict that cannot be won given the tendency of the Majlis and Judiciary to guard their prerogatives regarding power jealously, and to therefore side with the leader.
 By backing Jalili, the Larijanis can maintain control of the Majlis and the Judiciary while at least neutralizing if not outright controlling the Presidency.